dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 to evolve so many mental faculties before we get to that point.
 But the brain itself is really the ultimate abstraction of the universe.
-It's the universe taking the sum of it's experiences and internalizing it into little nodes that happen to dictate the actions of animals.
+It's the universe taking the sum of it's experiences and internalizing it into little nodes: wetware computers driving the minds and actions of animals.

 In fact, life and especially self-aware life is the universe's means of becoming aware of itself.